cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: 'For this is an oasis with a mission, custom-designed for we the people to linger awhile, to consider how the world is turning these days and how each of us might help fix it. '
+        text: 'For this is an oasis with a mission, custom-designed for we the people to linger awhile, to consider how the world is turning these days and how each of us might help fix things. '
   -
     type: paragraph
     content: